 Research and Qualitative Feedback Platforms

-- Best For: UX and research teams managing interviews and qualitative studies
+- Best For: UX and research teams managing user interviews and qualitative studies

 - G2 Rating: 4.5/5

 Dovetail isn't just another customer feedback tool.
 It's a researcher's command center.
-Its strength: helping teams synthesize qualitative data at scale, from interviews, usability tests, and transcripts to survey responses and open-text feedback.
+Its strength is helping teams synthesize qualitative data at scale, from user interviews, usability tests, and transcripts to survey responses and open text feedback.

-Upload a batch of interviews and Dovetail auto-transcribes and suggests themes, visualizations, and quote highlights: ready for cross-functional teams to explore, share, and act on.
+Upload a batch of user interviews and Dovetail auto-transcribes and suggests themes, visualizations, and quote highlights, ready for cross-functional teams to explore, share, and act on.
 The searchable insight repository is what makes it stick: months later, when a product decision needs backing data, your team can ask "What do customers say about onboarding?" and instantly pull every relevant note, quote, and video clip across all past research.
-From UX researchers to product managers, Dovetail makes past research easy to find, understand, and reuse.

 Key Features

-- AI Transcription and Highlight Suggestions: Upload audio or video files and get auto-transcribed content with suggested insights.
+- AI Transcription and Highlight Suggestions: Upload audio or video files and get auto-transcribed content with suggested customer insights

-- Searchable Insights Across Projects: Ask questions and instantly pull up relevant notes, quotes, and video clips.
+- Searchable Insights Across Projects: Ask questions and instantly pull relevant notes, quotes, and video clips from across your qualitative data library

 Dovetail Pros

-- Full research hub: raw data, insights, and analysis in one place
+- Full research hub: raw data, customer insights, and analysis in one place

-- Cross-functional access lets product, design, and marketing self-serve
+- Cross-functional access lets product, design, and marketing teams self-serve on past research

-- Powerful search makes it easy to find patterns over time
+- Powerful search makes it easy to surface patterns from qualitative data over time

 Dovetail Cons

-- Primarily focused on qualitative data: doesn't replace quantitative analytics
+- Primarily focused on qualitative data - doesn't replace quantitative feedback analytics

 - Advanced metrics (sentiment scoring, VoC trends) require pairing with other tools